Contact: Support@AthleticQuickness.com

 🔄 Speed May Depend On More Than Propulsion

-Speed may not simply be:
+Speed is not simply about:

-👉 what happens during the push phase matters—
+What happens during the push phase matters—

 💥 but what happens during the swing may matter just as much.